 - Parodied in the Dropkick Murphys song "The Spicy Mc Haggis Jig," which initially implies he's crushed to death during sex.
 He accidentally impregnates a woman on a one-night stand.
 The only "murder" that takes place is his social life.

 - "Turn That Heartbeat Over Again" and "With a Gun", both by Steely Dan.
-"Don't Take Me Alive" also probably qualifies.
+"Don't Take Me Alive", about Suicide by Cop, also probably qualifies.

 - The rather straightforward "I've Committed Murder" by Macy Gray, in which she kills her boyfriend's corrupt boss, then they fly away to Jamaica with the boss's money and get hitched.